 - Host it at home: the only advantage is you have a direct access to your machine.
 A few things about this:

 - real servers make real noises.
 Even if you think it’s cool because it feels pro, you don’t want this at home if you’re not living alone on an island, it can be very noisy.
-My advice is to keep it cheap and simple by using whichever hardware you already have, you’ll know when you need more, until then, relax and don’t invest much.
+My advice is to keep it cheap and simple by using whichever hardware you already have (or buying a raspberry pie), you’ll know when you need more, until then, relax and don’t invest much.

-- don’t think it’s free, you’ll still be paying for electricity and that won’t be necessarily cheaper than a machine on the cloud
+- don’t think it’s free, you’ll still be paying for electricity and that won’t necessarily be cheaper than renting a machine in the cloud

 - you’ll have to setup a bunch of things:

 - pay attention to your internet connection.
 Outside LAN, if your connection isn’t great, you might end up with slow unresponsive applications.
 If you care about this, I would advice to go with the rental option